The Role of Protein in the Diet: Essential Insights for Optimal Health

 • Snacks: Incorporate protein-rich snacks such as Greek yogurt, nuts, or a protein shake to help meet your daily needs.

-See also Low carb protein diet for men
+See also High protein diet meal

 **4.2.
 Variety and Moderation